mtanveer1/Large-scale-fuzzy-least-squares-twin-support-vector-machines-for-class-imbalance-learning/README.md

-# Large-scale-least-squares-twin-support-vector-machines-for-class-imbalance-learning
+# Please cite the following if you are using this code:

-This code is of the paper Large-scale-least-squares-twin-support-vector-machines-for-class-imbalance-learning submitted to IEEE Transactions on Cybernetics.
+Ganaie, M. A., Tanveer, M., & Lin, C. T. (2022).
+Large-scale fuzzy least squares twin SVMs for class imbalance learning.
+IEEE Transactions on Fuzzy Systems, 30(11), 4815-4827.